Claude "Bud" Lewis Carlsbad Desalination Plant: How it works

-Up to 100000000 gal per day of cooling water from Encina Power Station is taken into the desalination plant.
+As of 2026 100000000 gal per day of cooling water from Encina Power Station is taken into the desalination plant.
 The water intake is filtered through gravel, sand, and other media to greatly reduce particulates before going through reverse osmosis filtration.
 Half of the saltwater taken into the plant is converted into pure potable water, with the rest discharged as concentrated brine.

 The outflow of the plant is put into the discharge from Encina Power Station for dilution, for a final salt concentration about 20% higher than seawater.
 Most desalination plants discharge water with about 50% extra salt, which can lead to dead spots in the ocean, because the super-salinated brine does not mix well with seawater.
 Encina Power Station was demolished, and Poseidon Water took over dredging responsibility for Agua Hedionda Lagoon, taking over from NRG; without dredging at the mouth of the lagoon, it would revert to being a pre-1952 mudflat.